Lockheed Martin F-35 Lightning II Israeli procurement: Operational Timeline

+F-35 fighters were used in the Israel-Iran War to strike Iranian targets.
+It was reported that they were modified with fuel tanks to increase their range.

+Legacy

 Political impact

 The F-35 sale has been cited as one reason why there is little public pressure from Israel to stop the 2010 U.S. arms sale to Saudi Arabia.